LordEvron/lordevron.github.io/_posts/2018-04-02-old-school-hacks-2.md

 My previous post detailed a simple floppy disk hack.
 Now, I'll showcase a more intricate device I built.
 But first, a bit of context...

 In the late 90s, while Walkmans were still common, portable CD players were gaining traction.
-I owned a Sony CD player with 10-second anti-shock (Electronic Skip Protection—a data buffer that prevented audio skipping during movement).
+I owned a Sony CD player with 10-second anti-shock (Electronic Skip Protection, a data buffer that prevented audio skipping during movement).
 It was great for listening to CDs while walking or in the car.
 However, I wanted to play my CDs through the car speakers, not just headphones.
-My father's car only had a basic cassette player—no aux input, not even auto-reverse!
+My father's car only had a basic cassette player, no aux input, not even auto-reverse!
 Car CD players were expensive, beyond my budget.
 But I was determined to listen to my CDs through the car's speakers.
 How?
 The solution involved repurposing a component from a Walkman.
 The Walkman had a small head that read the magnetic field on the cassette tape (circled in red in the image).